Davidsksilva/algorithm-collection/README.md

-# Collection of algorithms
+# Collection of Algorithms

-Still gonna write something here. x)
+Unfinished REAME.